University of Michigan–Flint: Rankings and accreditation

-UMF is accredited by the Higher Learning Commission (HLC) of Colleges and Schools.
+UM-Flint is accredited by the Higher Learning Commission (HLC) of Colleges and Schools.
 Program-level accreditation is maintained by many programs in affiliation with: the Accreditation Board for Engineering and Technology, the American Chemical Society, Association for the Accreditation of Human Research Protection Programs, the Association to Advance Collegiate School of Business – International, Association of University Programs in Health Administration, the Commission on Accreditation in Physical Therapy Education, Commission on Accreditation in Respiratory Care, the Commission of Collegiate Nursing Education, the Council for Accreditation of Teacher Education, the Council on Accreditation for Nurse Anesthesia Educational Programs, the Council on Social Work Education, the Joint Review Committee on Education in Radiologic Technology, Michigan Department of Education, the National Association for the Education of Young Children and the National Association of Schools of Music.

-Academic divisions

-There are 138 majors/concentrations that apply to 12 Bachelor's degrees and 43 graduate majors/concentrations.
-UMF also offers graduate degrees including master's degrees, Professional Doctorals, and Ph.D. degrees.
-The university's colleges and schools include the College of Arts and Sciences (CAS), College of Health Sciences (CHS), School of Education & Human Services (SEHS), School of Management (SOM), School of Nursing (SON) and College of Innovation and Technology (CIT).
-Its most popular undergraduate majors, in terms of 2021 graduates, were: